 The MERC Project

-The goal of the MERC project is to provide a generic set of libraries and tools for (specification) language-agnostic model checking, written in the Rust language.
-The name is an acronym for "mCRL2 except Reliable & Concurrent", which should not be taken literally.
+The goal of the merc project is to provide a generic set of libraries and tools for (specification) language-agnostic model checking, written in the Rust language.
+The name is an acronym for "mCRL2 except Reliable & Concurrent", which is just a backronym for its name.
 Development of the merc project takes place on GitHub.

 We aim to demonstrate efficient and correct implementations using (safe) Rust.
 The main focus is on clean interfaces to allow the libraries to be reused as well.
 The toolset supports and is tested on all major platforms: Linux, macOS and Windows.

-The first release v1.0 of MERC has been published in December 2025, and is available to download on the Github releases page.
+The release v1.1 of merc has been published in January 2026, and is available to download on the Github releases page.
 The corresponding crates have also been published on crates.io.
+This release was mostly to force a Zenodo upload, and no important changes were made.

 Overview